b3m2a1/mathematica-PyTools/README.md

  ]
 ```

-If you’ve already installed it you can update using:
+If you've already installed it you can update using:

 ```mathematica
  PacletUpdate[